application-security-workshops/.github/profile/README.md

   - API Authorization advanced
   - Authorization architecture

-# Day 1: Application security
+# Day 1: Application security workshop

 This workshop shows how authentication, authorization and security requirements can be implemented using ASP.NET Core and Azure DevOps with different identity providers.
 Some of the different approaches when implementing these in SPAs, or ASP.NET Core Razor/MVC will be explained as well as the different OpenID Connect/OAuth flows which should be used or can be used for these types of solutions.